 In search of precious wools

 Dominic Dormeuil publishes his book «In Search of the World’s Precious Wools» through publishing company Glénat.

 Dormeuil created "Exel", the first pure wool cloth with natural stretch and no elastane, for maximum comfort.
 The cloth of the future

 Dormeuil launched "175" to celebrate the 175th Anniversary of the House.

 Dormeuil is committed to being more eco-friendly and responsible & launched "Tonik® Wool", the first traceable cloth, through the Blockchain technology.

 "ECHO", the second traceable cloth of the House is launched.

-Dormeuil unveils its exclusive collaboration with "the Shoe Surgeon", presenting a limited edition of 5 pairs of sneakers handmade.
+Dormeuil unveils its exclusive collaboration with "the Shoe Surgeon", presenting a limited edition of sneakers handmade.